In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 10 Guerrillas earn bigger checks because they target niche customers.

-Identify a target market and then focus your marketing and advertising efforts on that target market.
+Identify a target market and then focus your marketing and advertising efforts exclusively on that target market.
 Pick a niche that you know and understand.
 For instance, if you are a school teacher, focus on recruiting other school teachers into the business.
 You already know how they think and what they want, plus you have something in common with them.
 This is a lot easier than recruiting someone you have nothing in common with.

 # 11 Form a Mastermind Group made up of individuals with offsetting talents and abilities but equaled in their commitment to bring about a big win – fast.

-Team up with three to ten people on your team who are serious about the business, and do monthly calls and training where you can share ideas with each other and help each other.
+Team up with three to five people on your team who are serious about the business, and do monthly calls and training where you can share ideas with each other and help each other.
 Learn from each other’s mistakes.
 Share ideas.
 Talk about what is and what isn’t working in the business.

 # 12 Go for distributors who are entrepreneurial minded.